domenico-simone/SLUBI_training_brodde/README.md

 # SLUBI training

-This repo hosts materials used for online training.
+This repo hosts materials used for online training and it's awesome.